Just-Moh-it/Pckd/README.md

 - [x] Add forgetten password-reset capabilites ([issue #3](/issues/3))
 - [ ] Adding extra features such as enabling or disabling tracking on certain links ([Issue #2](/issues/2))
 - [ ] Quick redirects using expressjs directly from the backend, wihtout loading react and redux (planned ~150ms)
+- [ ] Adding docker-compose supported quick installation

+Known Issues:

+- [ ] Hit not registered if IP not provided

 See the [open issues](https://github.com/Just-Moh-it/Pckd/issues) for a full list of proposed features (and known issues).